Zolgensma: the assessment, treatment process, and after care – FAQs

 Novartis Gene Therapies and NHS England told us:

 Any drug, including ones that are commonly prescribed or sold over the counter, may cause possible side effects.
 Side effects of medications are reported and recorded during their clinical trials.
-They’re also picked up through the ongoing systems that are in place to monitor medications and their use in the ‘real world’.
-All possible side effects are listed in the Patient Information Leaflet that is given with any medication.
-They are grouped as:
+They are also picked up through the ongoing systems that are in place to monitor medications and their use in the ‘real world’.

 - very common